catara/rocksmith-custom-song-toolkit/RocksmithTookitGUI/DLCManager/README.md

 	*e.g. Album Field: "<Broken><Year> - <Album> - r<Rating> - <Avail.
 Instr.> - <DD> - <Tuning>"
 	- Copies songs/packs directly to the PS3 by means of FTP
 - Mass add/remove DD @repack (inc. Bass only option)(incl.
 Official DLCs)
-- Setlists/Groups (NEW)
+- Setlists/Groups
 - Read Current Game Library and match it to the DLCManager Library (incl.
-PS3) (NEW)
+PS3)
 - Mass rename songs(Standardization) e.g. Black Keys->The Black Keys and maintain changes in a local DB
 - Manipulates the Retail songs list of Rocksmith (Rocksmith 2014 disc, or Rocksmith 2012 DLC, or Rocksmith 2012 Import disc)